-- compliance with external capital requirements - compliance with the internally defined minimum capital adequacy requirements - support for the group in implementing its plans for continued growth while following its business strategy as a "house bank for small and medium-sized businesses"
+- compliance with regulatory capital requirements, taking account for new requirements defined by supervisory authorities - compliance with the internally defined capital requirements and creation of a sufficient capital buffer to ensure the group's capacity to act - support for the group in implementing its plans for continued growth

-Whereas the external minimum capital requirements for the ProCredit group are imposed and monitored by BaFin and by the Supervisory College pursuant to section 8a KWG, the individual ProCredit banks are subject to the requirements imposed by the local banking supervisory authorities.
+Whereas the external capital requirements for the ProCredit group are imposed and monitored by BaFin and by the Supervisory College pursuant to section 8a KWG, the individual ProCredit banks are subject to the requirements imposed by the respective national supervisory authorities.

 Methods for the calculation of capital adequacy vary between countries.
 An increasing number of jurisdictions where the ProCredit banks operate base their calculation methods on recommendations of the Basel Committee on Banking Supervision.
-Compliance with local supervisory requirements is monitored for each ProCredit institution on the basis of the respective local accounting rules, and all group banks have to ensure that they satisfy their respective regulatory requirements regarding capitalisation.
+Compliance with supervisory requirements is monitored for each ProCredit institution on the basis of the respective local accounting rules, and all group banks have to ensure that they satisfy their respective regulatory requirements regarding capitalisation.